 What is an LFD test?

-The following information is provided for individuals interested in being tested for Coronavirus using Lateral Flow Device (LFD) technology at the Hippodrome Theatre.
+The following information is provided for individuals interested in being tested for Coronavirus using Lateral Flow Device (LFD) technology.

 The lateral flow tests are used in people who don’t have symptoms.

 These tests are trying to find people who may have no symptoms but are infectious.

 This type of test is very good at identifying people who have lots of the virus, and are infectious on the day, but isn't as good at finding the virus in people who aren’t infectious yet (i.e. early in the infection), so they are a kind of spot check test.